crufters/actio/README.md

 - Supporting writing services in multiple languages is not a near term goal.

-Accio also aims to be batteries included: it contains a bunch of services that help you bootstrap your system (but does not force you to use these) faster:
+Actio also aims to be batteries included: it contains a bunch of services that help you bootstrap your system (but does not force you to use these) faster:

 - [x] Authentication service for login, register, oauth (facebook etc.) login
 - [x] File service for file upload.
 Upload to a local disk or to Google Storage ec.